Teach Anywhere

 - Students may feel less personally engaged without the social interaction between their peers and instructors; discussion boards can be a way to mitigate this.

-- Course material may be misunderstood or have the potential to be misconstrued without the real-time interaction.
+- Course material may be misunderstood or have the potential to be misconstrued without real-time interaction.

 Advantages of Synchronous Teaching